luis-cj/data-science-solar-power-plant/README.md

 - Are the DC data reliable?
 - Are the AC data reliable?
 - Are data between both power plants similar?

+### 6. Analysis and insights
+All the analysis is carried out in the following Jupyter Notebooks (Python):

+### 7. Communication
+For this project a report was generated in the format of a PowerPoint presentation, communicating all the analysis and found insights.
+The report can be checked in the following file:

+## BONUS: Lessons learnt